lodrantl/PMSensor/README.md

 1. Install PM Sensor Android from [Google Play Store](https://play.google.com/apps/testing/si.lodrant.pm_sensor)
 2. In the config tab, set the host and sensor id to match server configuration (default InfluxDB port is 8086)

+## Data migration

+1. On the main server clone this repository
+2. Set the HOST variable to the ip of the Pi with the data
+3. Execute import_data.sh as root